-EDC will be hosting the EDC Simulations Course as a virtual class in 2022.
+EDC will be hosting the EDC Simulations Course as a virtual class .
 Please click on the link below for the registration form to sign up for the course.

 EDC Simulations offers the fastest way to learn how to efficiently use simulation to identify the causes of a crash and present your results with confidence.
 This one week course covers the key concepts of how the EDSMAC, EDSMAC4, EDSVS and EDVTS simulation programs work, how to collect the input data from your real-world crash investigations, how to use the programs to thoroughly analyze a crash and how to defend your results.

 To provide a comfortable learning environment and to promote active participation, class sizes are limited to only 20 students.
 All course materials, including a handbook, training manual, software and temporary licenses will be provided.
 Bring your own laptop computer, as lectures are combined with hands-on computer exercises using real-world examples to enhance your learning experience.
 Exercises include single vehicle and vehicle-trailer loss-of-control and handling maneuvers, plus vehicle-to-vehicle collisions.

 |8:45-9:30||History and Application of Simulations||Manual|